FlowFuse/website/src/blog/2023/08/UNS-article.md

 ISA-95 Part 6 mentions a Messaging Service Model (MSM) and proposes a "publish-subscribe" model as an option for transactions.
 This is a great step in the right direction.
 My recommendation for ISA-95 is to further develop Part 6 to clearly delineate the implementation pattern of the Unified Namespace.
 Additionally, ISA-95 Part 1 should make explicit references to the communication pattern detailed in Part 6 and transition from a layer model to a cycle, with the Unified Namespace as an integral part of the framework.

-RAMI 4.0's Communication Layer is rather skeletal.
+RAMI 4.0's Communication Layer is rather abstract.
 It suggests the use of OPC-UA for everything in manufacturing, from "Product" to "Work Center".
 For "Enterprise" and "Connected World", it states "still undecided".
 My improvement suggestion is to define the "Communication Layer" new and to be more technology-agnostic.
 Be more explicit about what needs to be done and more flexible about how to do it.

 ---